dj1ch/pico-key/README.md

 3. The file just ran by python on the target machine will start a server on a specific IP address(will add later) on the local network.
 Hopefully, you have access to this network, as this will help create an SSH(Secure Shell) server on the target machine.

 4. If you have that IP address, you will have remote access to the machine.
 From here, do what you want with the target machine.

+**Before asking to install, this is merely a blueprint for what I will be working on for the next couple weeks!**

 ### FAQ
 TBA